By Robert Frantz, MD, President, TeamHealth Emergency Medicine West Group

 By 2016, the hospital had the highest emergency department volumes in the state, with approximately 167,000 annual visits.

-And as patient volumes grew, so did the number of department hold hours – that is, the amount of time patients wait to move to the inpatient unit after admission orders are written.
+And as patient volumes grew, so did the number of department hold hours – that is, the number of times patients wait to move to the inpatient unit after admission orders are written.
 On average, the hospital faced nearly 20,000 hold hours per month.
 In its worst month, that figure reached 28,000 hours.

 As the hospital’s clinical services provider for both the emergency department and hospital medicine teams, TeamHealth designed an initiative to integrate the two programs under a single leadership structure.
 With both departments operating under one TeamHealth medical director, the hospital sought to better align the departments’ goals and streamline processes to ensure patients moved safely and efficiently through the continuum of care.